GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/custom-objects-prefab-template/index.md

 For example, you can build:

-- A custom object that is a **dialog**, composed of a background, some text, some buttons.
+- A **dialog**, composed of a background, some text, some buttons.
 This allows to do all the logic related to this dialog inside the custom object events, without cluttering the scene events.
-- A character or some other game objects that is composed of multiple parts.
+- A character or some other game objects that is composed of **multiple parts**.
 For example, a player with a moving arm.

 !!! note